mcrojo/iFunMed/README.md

 - Convergence: Number of iterations and convergence status for direct and indirect effect models.
 - Parameters: Direct and indirect effect estimated model parameters.
-- PostProb: Posterior Probability of  inclusion (non-zero effect size) and FDR-corrected values for direct and indirect effect models.
+- PostProb: Posterior Probability of  inclusion (non-zero effect size) for direct and indirect effect models.

 For example, we can look at the `iFunMedAnno.output` object from Section 2.3:
 ```